ziggy6792/ziggy6792.github.io/content/blogs/web-dev-bootcamp.md

 #### Recourses

-- [Code Samples](/#samples) here are some of my sample projects.
+- [Code Samples](/#samples) - Here are some of my sample projects.
 Check them out and play around.
-- [GitHub](https://github.com/) there are thousands of projects there to look at!
+- [GitHub](https://github.com/) - There are thousands of projects there to look at!
 Most cool new libraries (e.g: [TanStack Router](https://tanstack.com/router/v1)) have stater projects on GitHub.
 Playing around with them is a great way to learn.

 ### Step 6 - Build a Personal Project